Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 8800 GTX should theoretically perform quite a bit faster than the GeForce GT 320 in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce 8800 GTX should perform a lot faster than the GeForce GT 320 overall. (explain)

-Texel RateThe GeForce 8800 GTX should be a lot (about 184%) better at anisotropic filtering than the GeForce GT 320. (explain)
+Texel RateThe GeForce 8800 GTX should be quite a bit (approximately 184%) more effective at anisotropic filtering than the GeForce GT 320. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison